 Exceptionally, in the case of applicants for a restricted licence to drive specialist private hire vehicles, it may not be necessary for the applicant to complete the topography test.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
 In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis.
-Applicants will normally be expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+Applicants are expected to subscribe to the DBS update service and remain subscribed whilst they remain licensed.
+DBS checks can take around eight weeks to complete.

 The latest information on the criminal record check process can be obtained from the Disclosure and Barring Service; their guidance on dealing with disclosure forms and the applicant’s guide will be of particular interest.